mamunmorshed/git_basics/readme.txt

-This is an empty environment setup for web development and this project is for learning git & github
+This is an empty environment setup for web development and this project is for learning git & github and this project is for learning git & github